strawberrymusicplayer/strawberry/README.md

   * PPA: https://launchpad.net/~jonaski/+archive/ubuntu/strawberry
   * Translations: https://translate.zanata.org/iteration/view/strawberry/master

 The program is free software, released under GPL.
-If you like this program and can make use of it, consider sponsoring or donating to help funding the project.
+If you like this program and can make use of it, consider sponsoring or donating to help fund the project.
 To sponsor, visit [my GitHub sponsors profile](https://github.com/sponsors/jonaski).
 Funding developers through GitHub Sponsors is one more way to contribute to open source projects you appreciate, it helps developers get the resources they need, and recognize contributors working behind the scenes to make open source better for everyone.
 You can also make a one-time payment through [paypal.me/jonaskvinge](https://paypal.me/jonaskvinge)